blakebrandon-hub/Zalgo-Generator/README.md

 ## What is Zalgo Text?

 Zalgo text (also known as "cursed text" or "glitch text") uses Unicode combining characters to create text that appears corrupted or glitched.
-It's named after the creepypasta character Zalgo and has become popular in memes and social media.

 ## Features